 Often abbreviated as OMDs, orofacial myofunctional disorders may interfere with the muscles and functions of the face and mouth used for eating, talking, and breathing.
-OMDs interfere with normal growth and development of the muscles and bones of the face and mouth on growing children & teenagers.
+OMDs interfere with the normal growth and development of the muscles and bones of the face and mouth in growing children and teenagers.
 Adults may suffer from OMDs too.

 OMDs may affect, directly and/or indirectly, breastfeeding, facial skeletal growth and development, chewing, swallowing, speech, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, facial esthetics, and more.

-Some signs of an OMD may include one or a combination, but not limited to one of the following:
+Some signs of an OMD may include one or a combination of, but are not limited to, one of the following:

 - Facial skeletal growth (maxillofacial development)